 Most practical automation scenarios in n8n involve either consuming APIs (using nodes like HTTP Request) or receiving data via webhooks (using the Webhook node), so familiarity with both concepts is a must-have.

-In 2025, most modern automations incorporate artificial intelligence.
-So, nearly every n8n developer job description now requires at least awareness of different AI models and LLMs.
+By 2026, most modern n8n automations involve at least one LLM call.
+So, nearly every n8n developer job description now requires awareness of different AI models and LLMs.

 • Build chatbots